shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Yeah but don’t forget you have to make a separate count for battle-ready people.”
 Wryonin said.

-“Well, you guys figure it out for yourselves.
+“Well, you all figure it out for yourselves.
 I’m going to get this done today.
 Just don’t get in my way.”

 “Sure thing, princess.”
 Wryonin scoffed.